Should you try the green Mediterranean diet?

 - Walnuts: These popular faves are a rich source of healthy fats and may have antioxidant and anti-inflammatory properties.

-- Green tea: Rich in multiple polyphenols, green tea may have contributed to some beneficial effect in reducing risks of heart disease, diabetes, and other conditions.
+- Green tea: Rich in multiple polyphenols, green tea may have contribute to some beneficial effect in reducing risks of heart disease, diabetes, and other conditions.